Helicobacter Pylori - Gastroenterology of Westchester LLC

 What Symptoms do Ulcers or Helicobacter Pylori cause?

 Stomach ulcers produce a dull or burning pain in the stomach.
-The pain may come and go and most people notice it more when the stomach is empty.
+The pain may come and go, and most people notice it more when the stomach is empty.
 You may experience bloating, burping, feelings of nausea, or a decreased appetite.
-Gastric ulcers should be taken seriously, even if they are benign.
-Ulcers cause significant discomfort and are known indicators of increased risk for gastric cancer.
-If you suffer from gastric distress, it is important to seek medical attention.
-Almost every medical condition is more easily treated in its early stages, and early diagnosis and treatment can cut down on the pain and discomfort a person will have to live with while waiting on treatment.
+Even if they are benign, it is important to take gastric ulcers seriously.
+This is because, not only can ulcers cause patients discomfort and pain, but they can also be a sign of increased risk for gastric cancer.
+If you suffer from gastric distress, it is always a good idea to seek out medical attention to get a clear picture of its root cause.
+Nearly every medical condition is treated more easily and effectively when caught early, and a combination of early diagnosis and treatment can reduce discomfort and pain.

 How Are Helicobacter Pylori and Gastric Ulcers Treated?

-Most doctors will begin treatment conservatively with medication and diet change.
+One of the most common strategies for treating gastric ulcers is a conservative approach that includes prescribing medication and recommending a diet change.
 A course of antibiotics can kill the bacteria in your stomach.
 You may also take an H2 blocker or a proton pump inhibitor to reduce the amount of acid produced by the stomach.
-However, if the bacteria have caused ulcers to develop and become severe, other treatments including endoscopies and surgery are available to treat the ulcer.
-During an endoscopy, a thin and flexible tube with a camera mounted on the end is passed through a mildly sedated patient’s HOMEPAGE mouth and esophagus to view the upper gastrointestinal tract.
-Other surgical tools can be attached to an endoscope, allowing a doctor to address conditions like ulcers while the camera provides live-feed video to guide his work
+However, if the bacteria have caused ulcers to develop and become severe, it may be necessary for a patient to have an endoscopy or surgery to effectively treat the ulcer.
+Endoscopies involve passing a thing, flexible tube with a mounted camera through a patient’s mouth and esophagus to provide a clear view of their upper gastrointestinal tract that a doctor can then further evaluate.
+A doctor can also attach surgical tools to the endoscope to address conditions using its camera’s live feed to guide work.